-Students will be introduced to the political, social, cultural, and economic history of pre-Confederation Canada.
-They will examine topics such as native-white relations, imperial rivalries, the impact of wars and rebellions, political reform, and social conflict.
+Students will study the political, social, cultural, and economic history of pre-Confederation Canada.
+They will examine topics such as indigenous relations, imperial rivalries, the impact of wars and rebellions, political reform, and social conflict.
 Students will gain an understanding of Canada's past, as well as an appreciation of how historical forces have shaped Canadian society today.